Strand underpass

 The Strand underpass is a one-way road tunnel in central London connecting Waterloo Bridge to Kingsway near Holborn.
 Opened in 1964, it was built within the former Kingsway tramway subway, which closed in the 1950s.
-It is open to motor vehicles, pedestrians and horse riders but not cyclists as indicated on signs.
+It used to be open to cyclists, but they are now banned.
+Since 2017 pedestrians have been prohibited from the carriageway of Waterloo Bridge, so there are no longer signs prohibiting them at the entrance to the underpass..

 History

-The underpass is built within part of the former Kingsway tramway subway, which was 20 ft wide and allowed bi-directional flow because of the fixed rails and relatively narrow width of the trams.
-The new underpass was built by John Mowlem & Co and opened on 21 January 1964.
-It is only 17 ft wide and, as a result, it is normally one-way northbound because of the side clearances required.
-The headroom is only 12.5 ft due to the tunnel having to pass beneath the bridge abutment by a 1:12 gradient.
+The underpass is built within part of the former Kingsway tramway subway, which was 20 ft wide and allowed bi-directional flow because the trams were relatively narrow and ran on rails.
+The new underpass was built by John Mowlem & Co as a concrete box within the former tram subway and opened on 21 January 1964.
+It is only 17 ft wide and is one-way because of the space vehicles not on rails use going round the tight bend beneath the junction between Aldwych and Kingsway (see the lower image).

+Usually it operates northbound, but In 2012 it was made southbound to ease traffic flow during the 2012 Summer Olympics.
+The headroom is only 12.5 ft because the tunnel has to pass beneath the bridge abutment while on a 1:12 gradient.
+The carriageway is at the level of the former tramway.
 An electronic 'eye' alerts drivers of tall vehicles and diverts them to an 'escape route' to the left of the entrance.
 However, high vehicles do still try to pass through and so get stuck occasionally.